MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-files-and-logging.md

 ## Usage logging for the Azure Information Protection client

 The client logs user activity to the local Windows event log **Applications and Services Logs** > **Azure Information Protection**.
-The events include the following information:
+By default, the events include the following information:

 - Client version, policy ID